merci-libre/sfetch/README.md

 - Same goes for any other Unix-Like System.
 If any issues sprout up, pls post in the Bug Reports.
 Or email me @westwardfishdme@gmail.com :P
 --------------------------------------------------------------------------------
 ## Calling Custom Quotes:
-if you would rather call a specific quote, you may use `shell-random-greeter [1,2,3....]` which will then show that specific art/quote when running the script
+if you would rather call a specific quote, you may use `sfetch [1,2,3....]` which will then show that specific art/quote when running the script

 --------------------------------------------------------------------------------
 Enjoy the script!